 MAIN PROJECTS WORKED ON

-A cohesive brand
+A cohesive brand and design system

-Newsletter Landing Page
+A newsletter Landing Page

-Design a new newsletter
+A new newsletter

-Create a way to repurpose content
+A way to repurpose content

 I created a set of brand guidelines for the company.
 As part of the rebrand of visual content, I also made templates for standard uses and accompanying color palettes.
 I learned to adapt my design templates for different platforms such that non-designers in the company of all experience levels can easily learn to use them.
 I looked at the company's needs and developed a content organization for the Brand Guidelines project: Brand strategy, company values, and marketing team goals and measures of success